 Hawick-born Rory Sutherland made his Scotland debut against Ireland in the 2016 Six Nations, making two further appearances (including a first start) in victories over Japan later that year.

+He joined Edinburgh Rugby on a FOSROC Scottish Rugby Academy deal in 2014 as a reward for his form with club side Gala.
 While still in the Academy, Sutherland established himself as a mainstay in the Edinburgh squad and was awarded a full professional contract ahead of the 2015/16 season.

-Date of birth: 24/08/92
+Date of birth: 24/08/1992

-Scotland Debut: 2016
+Scotland Debut: 19/03/2016

 Place of birth: Melrose